ibm-cloud-docs/dl/faqs.md

 ECMP is a feature of BGP.
 If you are looking for redundancy, get two Direct Link connections, one going into each XCR.
 If you want to use ECMP and have redundancy, you need two Direct Link connections on each XCR so that you can have 2 ECMP sessions running simultaneously.

-Alternatively, some of our customers set up two links into different XCR in the same data center, for example WDC02, then failover as needed by using BGP configurations.
+Alternatively, some customers set up two links into a different XCR in the same data center (for example, WDC02) and then failover as needed by using BGP configurations.
 This configuration is less redundant (less safe) than having Direct Link connections into two separate data centers, such as WDC02 and WDC05.

-## Is there an SLA on the Direct Link XCR connections up to the account’s BCR connection?
+## Is there a Service Level Agreement (SLA) on the Direct Link XCR connections up to the account’s BCR connection?
 {: #is-there-an-sla-on-the-diret-link-xr-connections}
 {:faq}

-There is no Service Level Agreement (SLA) on Direct Link today.
+There is no SLA on Direct Link today.
 Customers can achieve 99.999% effectively with two or more direct links that are properly configured for failover by using BGP, but IBM cannot control that or provide an SLA on it.